kayleenaila/codepath/README.md

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
 MHN-Admin was deployed using GCP, creating VM instances through a new project on that cloud service.
 I deployed it using the commands provided in the assignment documentation.
 The code snippet used can be found below.
 The honeypot-1 VM instance was created in a very similar matter with a different name and a firewall rule added.

+'''
-'''gcloud compute instances create "mhn-admin" \
+gcloud compute instances create "mhn-admin" \
     --machine-type "n1-standard-1" \
     --subnet "default" \
     --maintenance-policy "MIGRATE" \